foxfriends/syncat/README.md

 2. Show line endings (`-e`)
 3. Line numbering (`-n`)
 4. Multiple levels of framing (`-f` or `-ff`)
-4. File concatenation
+5. File concatenation
-5. Parses any file type accurately using Tree-sitter
+6. Parses any file type accurately using Tree-sitter
-6. Customizable syntax colouring using stylesheets
+7. Customizable syntax colouring using stylesheets

-In particular, the advantage of Syncat over the other options is that the parsing is done using Tree-sitter instead of with regular expressions.
+In particular, the advantage of Syncat over the other options is that the parsing is done using [Tree-sitter][] instead of with regular expressions, which makes it
+* very fast;
+* robust enough to provide useful results even in the presence of syntax errors.

 Syncat does not support automatic paging, but you can just use `less -r` to handle that.